cookie0o/PYON/README.md

 # PYON BETA
-PYON (Python Online) is a fully featured Browser made with PyQt5.
+PYON (Python Online) is a fully featured Browser made using PyQt5.

 ### Features
 - Theme